Justsecret123/NBA-Players-Stats-analysis/README.md

 # NBA-Players-Stats-analysis
-A quick programm to visualize some NBA players stats (points, assists, steals, blocks...) and totals, rankings and comparisons.
+A quick interactive Notebook to visualize some NBA players stats (points, assists, steals, blocks...) and totals, rankings and comparisons.
 Feel free to add any players in the .csv data files.

 ## Features